The way we make sauerkraut Russian style is by combining cabbage with carrots.

-• Cabbage is an excellent source of vitamin C, in fact much better than oranges.
-It is also rich in folate (natural folic acid) and vitamin K, magnesium, potassium and calcium.
-Fermentation actually increases the content of many vitamins that are already present in cabbage and makes them more bioavailable for us.
+- Cabbage is an excellent source of vitamin C, much better than oranges.
+It is also rich in folate (natural folic acid), vitamin K, magnesium, potassium, and calcium.
+Fermentation actually increases the content of many vitamins already present in cabbage and makes them more bioavailable.

-• Cabbage is also a great source of fiber, which plays the role of a prebiotic or “food” for bacteria that live in our gut.
+- Cabbage is also a great source of fiber, which is a prebiotic or “food” for bacteria that live in our gut.

-• Cabbage has numerous phytonutrients that inhibit cancer formation, detoxify carcinogenic compounds, and protects against colorectal, stomach, breast and respiratory cancers.
+- Cabbage has numerous phytonutrients that inhibit cancer formation, detoxify carcinogenic compounds, and protect against colorectal, stomach, breast, and respiratory cancers.

 Sauerkraut Russian Style